colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-3.md

 window.fourInARowGame = new FourInARowGame();
 ```

-Now, ensure that the a http server is running in the root of project and navigate to the server's address in your web browser.
+Now, ensure that the a HTTP server is running in the root of project and navigate to the server's address in your web browser.

-Open up your the console window in your web browser then enter in: `window.fourInARowGame`.
+Open up the console your browser's developer tools (The keyboard shortcut to open in it Google Chrome is `CTRL` + `Shift` + `J`) in your web browser then enter in: `window.fourInARowGame`.
 You should see an output of the `FourInARowGame` instance object.
 In Google Chrome it looks like this:

 ```js
 FourInARowGame {startingColor: 'yellow', currentTurn: 'yellow', status: 'start', board: Array(6)}